 The prostate is a walnut-shaped gland in men that sits under the bladder.
-The urinary tube runs from the bladder, through the prostate and out, allowing men to pass urine.
+It's part of the urinary system that helps men to pass urine.

 The most common risk factors for prostate cancer are:

 - Age: Being over age 65 is a big risk factor.
 Prostate cancer is unusual in men under 45.